silklabs/silk/README.md

 ## Building

-Head out to [Building instructions for Linux and OS X](docs/development/build-instructions-linux-osx.md), or for [Windows](docs/development/build-instructions-vm-on-windows.md)
+Head out to [Building instructions for Linux and OS X](docs/development/build-instructions-linux-osx.md), or for [Windows](docs/development/build-instructions-vm-on-windows.md) (using a Virtual Machine).

 ## Resources for newcomers